 - $.05 per day for an overdue book

 - List Morris College book/DVD/CD (or equipment): Cost of item, plus a $10.00 processing fee where applicable.

 - Lost PASCAL Delivers book (book from a PASCAL member institution): $100.00

 - Food and beverages are not allowed in the LRC.

 - Unauthorized removal or concealment of material or equipment from a library is a misdemeanor offense in South Carolina.
-Writing or marking in books is forbidden as is destruction of LRC property.
-Violators will be charged the cost of the item plus a $10.00 processing fee, and will be subject to disciplinary action by the college.
+Writing or marking in books is forbidden as is the destruction of LRC property.
+Violators will be charged the cost of the item plus a $10.00 processing fee and will be subject to disciplinary action by the college.

 - Disrespecting LRC staff or any visitors will not be tolerated.